 How to keep your poise and remain elegant this Christmas

 Remember it’s just one day.

-There are plenty of resources online on how to make sure that Christmas Day goes without a hitch (or, at least that's the promise they make).
-The Doyenne's of Christmas, Mary Berry and Martha Stewart have equally good resources.
-In fact, grab your 2017 diary and pop the tips in on corresponding days for next December.
-A smart lady knows that organisation and knowing her tasks for the day keeps her life free of so much stress and anguish.
+There are plenty of resources online on how to make sure that Christmas Day goes without a hitch (or, at least that’s the promise they make).
+The Doyenne’s of Christmas, Mary Berry and Martha Stewart have equally good resources.
+In fact, grab a diary for the new year and pop the tips in on corresponding days for next December.
+A smart cookie knows that organisation and knowing her tasks for the day keeps her life free of so much stress and anguish.

-A lady knows Christmas doesn't have to be perfect (and she embraces the quirks)
+Christmas doesn’t have to be perfect (learn to embrace the quirks)

-All those tear-jerker adverts churned out by John Lewis and Marks & Spencer this time of year are all very well and good for making us feel warm and fluffy - but get real darling, they don't do much for our sense of reality.
+All those tear-jerker adverts churned out by John Lewis and Marks & Spencer this time of year are good for making us feel warm and fluffy - but get real darling, they don’t do much for our sense of reality.

 It probably won’t snow